Turab08/Personal_Website/index.md

         <p class="tagline">Computer Science Student & Game Developer</p>

         <div class="intro">
-          <p>IHi!
+          <p>Hi!
 I’m a student and game development enthusiast who loves creating interactive experiences and teaching others how games are made.
 I run a school game development club, where I help beginners learn programming, design, and creative problem-solving through hands-on projects.
 I’m especially interested in storytelling, gameplay mechanics, and using games as a tool for learning and creativity.</p>
         </div>

         <div class="cta-buttons">